The holidays are upon us, and many of us are preparing to celebrate with family gatherings that include all our favorite seasonal foods.

 Using dental bonding, we can easily alter the shape, size, and even the color of your teeth.
 One of the things about bonding that makes it so effective is that the material we use can be shaded to closely match the color of your natural teeth.
 The result is a repair that even you won’t be able to see!

-The Dallas, TX dentist cosmetic often chooses bonding to correct the following flaws:
+The Dallas, TX cosmetic dentist often chooses the procedure to correct the following flaws:

 - Uneven gaps in-between your front teeth